A Complete Guide to Salzburg Cathedral (Facts, Info & Tips)

 As you stand in the baptismal area of Salzburg Cathedral, don’t forget to look up.

+You’ll be struck by the beauty of the chapel ceiling and inspired to capture the moment with your phone or camera.
 The side chapels boast intricate stucco work that’s even more impressive than what you’ll see on the ceiling of the church’s longhouse.

 At first glance, it might be hard to see what makes these stucco works so special, but take a closer look and you’ll notice that the contours have been emphasized with gray paint, giving them a stunning three-dimensional appearance.